 Architecture¶

-This section explains how Pynchy works under the hood.
-Understanding these concepts helps you troubleshoot issues, reason about security boundaries, and extend the system through plugins.
+How Pynchy works under the hood.
+Read this to troubleshoot issues, reason about security boundaries, and extend the system through plugins.

 System Overview¶